gauravbhand1611/oms-documentation/documents/learn-shopify/shopify-integration/inventory/inventory-sync-kitproducts.md

 ---
 description: >-
-  Discover how HotWax Commerce ensures accurate inventory synchronization of Kit Products to Shopify.
+  Learn how HotWax Commerce ensures accurate inventory synchronization of Kit Products to Shopify.
 ---